 Business visa: Anyone wanting to stay in Bahrain for longer than a week for business needs a business visa.
 This visa is valid for up to four weeks, and the duration varies depending on the type of trip.

 - Work visa: Your employees will all need work visas if they’re taking up any type of employment.
 This permit is valid for one to two years and also entitles your workers to residency.
 You will arrange most of the paperwork.

 - Family visa: Any of your worker’s immediate family members will need a family visa, also known as a residence permit, so they can live in Bahrain during the employment period.
 They cannot work unless they get a separate work visa.

-Requirements to Obtain a Bahrain Work Visa
+Requirements to Obtain Bahrain Work Visas

 An employer or Bahraini national needs to sponsor anyone looking to obtain a Bahrain working visa.
-The number of visas your company can sponsor depends on the physical size of your business’s office and foreign quotas set by national regulations.
+The number of visas your company can sponsor depends on the physical size of your company’s office and foreign quotas set by national regulations.
 You will handle most of the application process on behalf of the employee and must show a letter of employment, commercial registration number, the employee’s capacity, the contract duration, and more.

 Other requirements include: